Ajna Chakra

 The sixth center is called Ajna chakra.

-It is placed between the eyebrows, it opens towards the front and its colour is light purple.
+It is placed inside the head at the level of the center of the eyebrows.
 It is depicted as a lotus with two petals, which symbolise the two Nadis, Ida and Pingala, among others, or the sympathetic and parasympathetic nervous system.
 It is connected to the sounds of Ham and Ksham.

 The Ajna controls and activates the pituitary gland, the endocrine glands and the brain, to some degree.
 It directs and controls the rest of the centres and the corresponding glands and vital organs.
 It is associated with all the senses, and especially with the eyes, but also with the ears, the nose and the sinuses, the cerebellum and the central nervous system.
 At this point, it must be mentioned that the pituitary gland corresponds to the Αjna, just like the pineal gland corresponds to the Sahasrara.
 Together, the pineal and the pituitary glands control the endocrine system.

-It is said that our energy is located in the Mooladhara, but we can become aware of it only through the Ajna.
-When we eat, sleep or talk without awareness, the Ajna is not activated.
+It is said that our energy may be located in Mooladhara, but we can become aware of it only through Ajna.
+When we eat, sleep or talk without awareness, Ajna is not activated.
 But when we speak and a part of our awareness knows that we speak, then this knowledge is a trait of the Ajna center.

-The Ajna Chakra is the centre of superior psychic ability and it is closely connected to the solar plexus or Manipura Chakra (the centre of emotional will) and to the centre at the top of the head, the Sahasrara Chakra (the centre of universal love).
-It is connected to all meditation poses, such as Padmasana, Ardha padmasana, Siddhasana, Siddha Yoni Asana, Sukhasana, to the recitation of mantra Om and to the Trataka technique, as it is the first in a series of practices which require, and thus develop, the focus of the mind.
+The Ajna Chakra is the centre of superior psychic ability and is connected to all meditation poses, such as Padmasana, Ardha padmasana, Siddhasana, Siddha Yoni Asana, Sukhasana, to the recitation of mantra Om and to the Trataka technique, as it is the first in a series of practices which require, and thus develop, the focus of the mind.
 The pranayama practice that is connected to the Ajna is Anuloma Viloma.